-Francesca’s research interests revolve around various aspects of nineteenth-century operatic culture: opera’s relationship with political and urban developments (particularly in Italy); transnational and global networks; and the place of singers and voice in celebrity culture.
-Her current work focuses on a case study of Jenny Lind in mid-nineteenth-century London (more precisely issues of ‘mediation’ of the voice in and through the celebrity craze), and on a broader, three-city study of opera in Milan, Bologna and Florence during the 1850s to early 1870s (a period usually identified with ‘crisis’ in Italian opera).
+My research interests lie in various aspects of nineteenth-century operatic culture: opera’s relationship with political and urban developments (particularly in Italy); transnational and global networks of production and consumption; and the place of singers and voice in celebrity culture.
+My doctoral work explored discourses about Verdi in Milan during 1859–81, as part of a larger cultural history of the city.
+More recently, I’ve pursued a case study of Jenny Lind in mid nineteenth-century London, focusing on how her voice was ‘mediated’ in and through the contemporary celebrity craze.

 Departments and Institutes